Trishan8-sudo/Portfolio/README.md

-# Portfolio
+#Portfolio
-Portfolio created using only html and css as part of end term project
+Hello and welcome to my first ever portfolio that I created using HTML and CSS It makes use of CSS animations and FelxBox for an interactive experience